 Our lawyers will review all evidence in your case to identify everyone who can be held responsible for your damages.
 When you’re ready to learn more, just call our offices to schedule your free initial consultation.

 How Long Do I Have to File a Lawsuit After a Taxi Accident in Florida?

 Every state limits the amount of time you have to take legal action after an accident.
-Under Florida law, taxi accident victims have four years to file a personal injury lawsuit.
+Under Florida law, the statute of limitations for most personal injury lawsuits was recently modified.
+If your taxi accident happened on March 23rd, 2023, or before, you’ll have four years.
+Otherwise, if it happened after that date, you’ll have two years instead.
 The statute of limitations starts running on the date of your accident.

 Contact a West Palm Beach Taxi Accident Lawyer for a Free Consultation

 Taxi accident cases can be complex.
 Fortunately, you don’t have to handle the legal process alone.
 If you or a family member were injured in a taxi accident, call an experienced West Palm Beach taxi accident lawyer at Hollander Law Firm Accident Injury Lawyers for a free consultation today.

 Visit Our Personal Injury Law Office In West Palm Beach, FL

 Our personal injury law firm in West Palm Beach, FL also provides:

 - Amputation Injury Lawyers in West Palm Beach, FL